 Another critical application area for Immersive Tech is healthcare.
 Like education, it has seen a surge during the COVID-19 pandemic.
 Here, Immersive Technology can train doctors to perform surgeries through simulations.
 Further, people with low vision can seek aid from VR headsets.
 These experiences can also help patients with chronic conditions or help relieve pain.

 Marketing and Advertising have benefited from Immersive Technology.
 Some apps allow consumers to try clothes, glasses, or other products.
 These immersive ads help companies improve their user experiences.
 You can find examples of VR apps to try clothes on and tremendous immersive ads.

 VR and AR have myriad uses in space exploration.
 Some of these enclose robot control, astronaut training, and space education.
 Moreover, NASA uses these technologies in the International Space Station.
 Not only do VR and AR assist with maintenance.
 These also help astronauts handle objects and control microgravity movements.

+● Faster Development.
 Tech developments are constantly helping reduce time-to-market.
 In this context, Immersive Technologies are no different.
 They can provide solutions to reduce design and dev times in virtually any industry.
-Ii can also simplify the product development cycle's ideation and prototyping stages.
+Ii can also simplify the Product Development cycle's ideation and prototyping stages.
 And, with reduced constraints, R&D teams have more freedom to innovate.